 - ★ Be aware of your surroundings at all times

 - ★ Travel in small groups or pairs

 - ★ If traveling alone, share your location with someone you trust and call/text your cohort leader

 - ★ Keep all valuables out of sight

 Teen Center Closures

-In the event of inclement weather CHV leadership may decide to close the building and cancel programming.
+In the event of inclement weather, CHV leadership may decide to close the building and cancel programming.
 Program participants will be notified in the event of closures and program cancellations.

+Grey Days/Optional Program Days

+Grey Days are days in which extenuating events occur.
+The circumstances of the day are not significant enough to cause a program closure, however, they are significant enough to impact travel and/or participation.
+CHV leadership may declare a program day as a "Grey Day".
+This signifies that participants/parents may choose to not attend and will not have this absence count against their overall 80% requirement.
 Illness Young leaders who are sick should stay home.
 If a young leader tests positive for COVID they are not allowed to come to our teen center for a minimum of 5 days.
 In order to return they must test negative and will be asked to wear a mask for an additional 5 days upon returning.
 CHV monitors Boston COVID metrics and will make all necessary changes and modifications to keep our community healthy.
 We do not currently require the use of masks indoors.
 All CHV staff and program participants have been vaccinated.
-Emergency Procedures

-The Leadership Academy will follow camp emergency procedures and protocols.
+Emergency Procedures The Leadership Academy will follow camp emergency procedures and protocols.

+A flyer designed by members of Digital Leadership for an event they produced and facilitated in 2020.
 Digital Leadership Program The Camp Harbor View Digital Leadership program equips young people with new skills to lead in the digital age.
-Through hands-on learning, including self-directed digital advocacy campaigns, the program strengthens participant skills in communication, teamwork, and organizing strategy and introduces them to the tools and technology of cutting edge digital campaigns (social platforms, tools to publish and analyze content and audience engagement).
-A select group of teens in Camp Harbor View's Leadership Academy participate in the program as Digital Leaders for a one-year term.
-These young leaders make a commitment to weekly engagement - through in person and online strategy sessions and by managing content and engagement on digital channels.
-This core group of leaders receives a stipend for their participation.
-9th graders are exposed to the program through quarterly presentations and workshops for all Leadership Academy participants.
-Alumni have an opportunity to continue in the program as advisers.
+Through hands-on learning, including self-directed digital advocacy campaigns, the program strengthens participant skills in communication, teamwork, and organizing strategy and introduces them to the tools and technology of cutting edge digital campaigns (social platforms, tools to publish and analyze content, and audience engagement).
+All teens in Camp Harbor View's Leadership Academy will have the opportunity to participate through monthly workshops.

-A flyer designed by members of Digital Leadership for an event they produced and facilitated in 2020.
 Youth Council The Leadership Academy Youth Council is a selected group of representatives from each cohort who will function as a task force to ensure youth voice and representation in various settings.
 The Youth Council may be asked to represent the Leadership Academy at meetings with external stakeholders and during donor visits.
 They will be able to speak on matters that directly impact youth across the cohorts and offer guidance to senior leadership regarding the ideas and needs of their cohort.
 Young leaders selected for the council will meet monthly dependent upon the assigned project.
-Please note: The parent/guardian of each Leadership Academy program participant completed the 2022 CHV Summer Camp application that included documentation pertaining to the 2022-2023 Leadership Academy.
-All documentation within those completed applications, inclusive of signed waivers and forms, is applicable to participants in Camp Harbor View's 2022-2023 Leadership Academy programs.
+Please note: The parent/guardian of each Leadership Academy program participant completed the 2023 CHV Summer Camp application that included documentation pertaining to the 2023-2024 Leadership Academy.
+All documentation within those completed applications, inclusive of signed waivers and forms, is applicable to participants in Camp Harbor View's 2023-2024 Leadership Academy programs.